-Brokerage client receivables include amounts due on cash and margin transactions and are generally collateralized by securities owned by the clients.
-The receivables from asset management clients are primarily for accrued asset management fees.
+Brokerage client receivables include amounts due on cash and margin transactions, which are generally collateralized by securities owned by the clients.
 Brokerage client receivables are reported at their outstanding principal balance, net of any allowance for credit losses.
-Refer to the allowance for credit losses section below for further information related to our allowance for credit losses.
+See the "Allowance for credit losses" section below for the application of the practical expedient under the current expected credit losses ("CECL") guidance for financial assets secured by collateral.
+Our allowance for credit losses was insignificant as of March 31, 2022.

-Securities beneficially owned by customers, including those that collateralize margin or other similar transactions, are not reflected on our Statement of Financial Condition.
+Securities beneficially owned by clients, including those that collateralize margin or other similar transactions, are not reflected on our Statement of Financial Condition.
 See Note 5 for additional information regarding this collateral.